imshaiknasir/pw-API_testing/README.md

    npm ci
    ```

-3. **Environment Configuration:**

-   Create a `.env` file in the root directory to configure any environment variables if needed.
-The project uses `dotenv` to manage environment variables.

 ## Running Tests

 The project includes a variety of test scripts to cover different aspects of the API.
 Below are the commands to run these tests: